nebhead/garage-chip/README.md

-# Garage-Pi
+# Garage-CHIP

-## Raspberry Pi based Garage Door Control / Status via Web Based Interface using Flask / Gunicorn / nginx
+## CHIP based Garage Door Control / Status via Web Based Interface using Flask / Gunicorn / nginx
 ##### Also uses Bootstrap (http://getbootstrap.com/)

 This project was inspired by Chris Driscoll's "Idiot's Guide to a Raspberry Pi Garage Door Opener" (http://www.driscocity.com/idiots-guide-to-a-raspberry-pi-garage-door-opener/).
-I've replicated Chris' hardware setup almost exactly, save for the Raspberry Pi 2 (instead of the Model B).
-I've considered swapping out with something lesser (i.e. a Pi Zero) but that's a project for another day.
+I've replicated Chris' hardware setup almost exactly, save for the NTC CHIP (instead of the Raspberry Pi Model B).

 Instead of using the WebIO libraries that Chris uses, I decided to implement things a bit differently, providing a dynamic webUI with bootstrap and Flask.